 “If they didn’t work they wouldn’t become independent,” says Ashish, the manager of the Agra location.
 “Sheroes gives these women a platform to tell their stories.”

-Eight women work at the Agra cafe serving up tasty treats and 15 in the Lucknow location.
+Eight acid attack survivors work at the Agra cafe serving up tasty treats and 15 in the Lucknow location.
 Ashish says without the cafes, the girls would be without jobs.

 Madhu says she was maimed on her first day of college by a man whose attention she rejected.
 “After the attack, I was looking for a job, but all the recruiters denied me after they saw my face.”